joanaz/WTM/README.md

 # Agenda <a name="agenda"></a>

-In this workshop, you'll explore two approaches to Style Transfer, a technique that blends the *style* of an image with the *content* of another.
+During this workshop, you'll explore two approaches to Style Transfer, a technique that blends the *style* of an image with the *content* of another.
 You'll create beautiful artwork like this:

 <p align="center">
 <img src = 'images/ex1.jpg' height='400px'>